rmbeddor14/AGIHouse_CloneMe/README.md

  - audi from inworld taught me how to vibe code inworld graph with cursor - worked great!
  - first is a test

+ - check out the video vibecodesuccess in the img folder and see how well it worked!!